TomNisbet/sap-plus/docs/_docs/design-450-ram-mar.md

 The U3D NAND gate combines the _RR_ and _WR_ signals and that output is inverted by U3C so that the bus transceiver is active whenever either the _RR_ or _RW_ signal is asserted.

 The bus transceiver _A->B_ direction is controlled directly by the _WR_ signal, so that it is feeding the data bus to RAM on a write and RAM to data bus in all other cases.
-Note that the direction doesn't matter if neither _RR_ or _WR_ is asserted because the tranceiver output will be disabled by _CE_.
+Note that the direction doesn't matter if neither _RR_ or _WR_ is asserted because the transceiver output will be disabled by _CE_.